harmslab/epistasis/docs/pages/advanced.rst

 The rows represent the binary representation of genotypes, and the columns represent the epistatic coefficients.
-In a "local" epistasis model, an element in the matrix is ``1`` if the genotype in that element's row has the epistatic interaction in that elements column.
+In a "local" epistasis model, an element in the matrix is ``1`` if the genotype in that element's row has the epistatic interaction in that element's column.
+Otherwise, the element is a ``0`` (see the example below).

-If you want to generate your own X matrix, you'll the list genotypes (in their binary representation) and the list of epistatic coefficients you'd like to fit.
+If you want to generate your own X matrix, you'll need a list of genotypes (in their binary representation) and a list of epistatic coefficients you'd like to fit.
 Then, you can generate X using the ``get_model_matrix`` function.
 Here is an example:

 **Input**